junliu724515/WizardBaseComponent/README.md

    steps -- the string array to define multiple steps

 Events:
-   newStepEvent -- move the steps in Wizard cancelEvent -- event emitted when wizard being cancelled finishEvent -- event emitted when wizard being finished
+   newStepEvent -- move the steps in Wizard, cancelEvent -- event emitted when wizard being cancelled, finishEvent -- event emitted when wizard being finished,

 Usage: using four steps as the example( see more in LightingWizardProcessTestApp in the repo)